arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 Since Kotlin runs on the JVM platform, there are unchecked exceptions.
 However, Kotlin is not Java — it has a couple of benefits.
-Specifically — it is possible to use `sealed class` and pattern matching to return a union of values and use it.
+Specifically — it is possible to use `sealed class` to return a union of values and use it.
 Yep, just like the `Result` type.

 ```kotlin